Yeshua -- Jesus -- Melech HaMoshiach -- The Transfiguration

 Because your broader project explores how belief in the Messiah shapes one’s relationship to the Promised Land, the title Melech HaMoshiach becomes crucial:

-In Messianic faith, Yeshua’s kingship defines and secures the inheritance, not only for Israel but for all who belong to Him.
+- In Messianic faith, Yeshua’s kingship defines and secures the inheritance for Israel and the nations.

 The identity of the King determines the shape of the Kingdom.